-- 2. If you meet the qualifications described above, ask the SSA claims representative if you are eligible for the Student Earned Income Exclusion. - 3.
-If so, you can earn up to \$2,350 in a month, and your SSI benefits will not be reduced.
-If your earnings for the year reach \$9,460, part of your earnings will then begin to affect your SSI benefits. - 4.
-SSA uses a Countable Income Formula in calculating SSI checks.
+- If you receive SSI and you start working, you must report your earnings to Social Security.
+You can do this by calling or visiting your local Social Security office and talking to an SSI claims representative. - If you meet the qualifications described above, ask the SSA claims representative if you are eligible for the Student Earned Income Exclusion. - If so, you can earn up to \$2,350 in a month, and your SSI benefits will not be reduced.
+If your earnings for the year reach \$9,460, part of your earnings will then begin to affect your SSI benefits. - SSA uses a Countable Income Formula in calculating SSI checks.
 After the Student Earned Income Exclusion is deducted, SSA will also deduct a \$20 General Income Exclusion and a \$65 Earned Income Exclusion.
 If no other work incentives apply, then following these exclusions, they will count \$1 for every \$2 that you earn when they calculate the amount of your new SSI payment.
 A Community Work Incentives Coordinator or an Indiana Benefits Information Network (BIN) Liaison can help you understand the Student Earned Income Exclusion and the Countable Income Formula that SSA uses to calculate your new SSI payment.